About Wendee Nicole

 Changing Planet, Planet Health Q&A with co-author Paul Epstein, Harvard professor at Climate Central.
 Praised by the book's co-author Dan Ferber as "the most probing, incisive, interview that either of us have done so far."

-wrote 9 posts for Nature's Great Beyond blog when I was on the ship, also.
+wrote 9 posts for Nature's Great Beyond blog when I was on the ship (that goes to the final one, with previous posts linked at the bottom).

 - I authored the AOL Travel Guide to Houston-An online guide with the best attractions, hotels, restaurants, and more, as well as a history and overview of the Bayou City! (no byline).
 "I'm almost finished with the first sweep through your guide and it is awesome!
 Great style and by far the cleanest copy I've received yet." - Editor Craig Guillot